lagadic/ustk/README.md

 #### Dependencies

-This UsTK project needs [ViSP](https://visp.inria.fr) as third-party.
+This UsTK project needs [ViSP](https://visp.inria.fr) and [VTK](http://www.vtk.org/) with Qt4 or Qt5 support as third-party.

-For compilation, UsTK is considered as a set of ViSP external modules.
+- ViSP: UsTK is considered as a set of ViSP external modules.
 Thus ViSP and UsTK have to be compiled together.
+It means that you should get ViSP source code as explained in the next section.

+- VTK: Should be installed from pre-build packages

+  - How to install VTK OS X

+		$ brew update
+		$ brew install vtk —-with-qt5

+  - How to install VTK on Ubuntu 16.04 LTS

+ 		$ sudo apt-get install libvtk6-qt-dev

 #### How to build UsTK libraries